dfbarrero/aiCourse/assignments/r2p2-classification/classification.md

 1.- Explore your dataset.
 Do you need any futher preprocessing in your data?
 You will need preprocessing if not all the instances in the dataset are relevant for the training.

+2.- Plot the two main components of the PCA.
+Is your data separable?

-2.- Preprocess your data for the training, if needed.
+3.- Preprocess your data for the training, if needed.
 Automatic preprocessing could be a better option in this step.
 Take into account the sonar range and robot radius.

-5.- Train a classification model.
+4.- Train a classification model.
 Try the following algorithms:
   - K-Nearest Neighbors (K-NN) with k=1.
   - Classification Tree.
   - Support Vector Machine.

 Do not forget to assess the performance of all your models.
+You will need to persist (i.e., store) your trained models, use this [Scikit-learn notebook](https://github.com/dfbarrero/dataCourse/blob/master/mlfoundations/scikit-learn.ipynb) or read [this link](https://wiki.python.org/moin/UsingPickle) for futher information on this topic.

-6.- Tune your hyperparameters.
+7.- Tune your hyperparameters.
 Try different values for k (k=1,2,3,4 and 5) in K-NN and plot its performance.
 Which value of k gives the best performance?

-7.- Select one of the previous algorithms to integrate it into the robor controller.
+8.- Select one of the previous algorithms to integrate it into the robor controller.
 You will need to persist the model in disk.

 ## Task 3: Integrate the model into the robot controller

-8.- Develop a new robot controller that reads the classification model from disk, and then integrate it with the sensor outputs and actions output.
+1.- Develop a new robot controller that reads the classification model from disk, and then integrate it with the sensor outputs and actions output.

-9.- Assess the robot behaviour.
+2.- Assess the robot behaviour.
 Is it as expected?